Exposure to Monsanto’s Roundup weedkiller may increase the risk of small lymphocytic lymphoma, a slow-growing cancer that starts in the lymph nodes.

 A woman who was diagnosed with chronic lymphocytic leukemia (CLL) in 2012 after allegedly being exposed to Roundup while working at a horticulture supplies wholesaler has filed a products liability lawsuit (PDF) against Monsanto in the Eastern District of New York.
 Plaintiff Judy Fitzgerald claims Roundup was routinely sprayed on indoor and outdoor plants near her, and on several occasions, she became sick within hours of being exposed.
 The lawsuit is In Re: Judy Fitzgerald v.
 Monsanto Co. — Case No. 2:15-cv-05494.

 - Pre-Settlement Loans for Roundup Lawsuit

 - Average Settlement for a Roundup Cancer Lawsuit

 See all related product liability lawsuits our attorneys covered so far.

 Do I Have a Roundup Small Lymphocytic Leukemia Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup Small Lymphocytic Leukemia litigations.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup Small Lymphocytic Leukemia litigations.
 We are handling individual litigation nationwide and currently accepting new Roundup small lymphocytic lymphoma cases in all 50 states.

 Free Case Evaluation: Again, if you got cancer from Roundup, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.